Rawalpindi Punjab, Pakistan Travel Guide

 Dedicated airport taxi counters and ride-sharing apps are available at Islamabad International Airport.

-Taxis and rickshaws are readily available at Rawalpindi Rail Depot.
+Taxis and rickshaws are widely available at Rawalpindi Rail Depot.

 Major bus terminals provide access to numerous taxi and rickshaw services.

-Consider renting a car if you prefer independent travel, but be aware of local driving conditions.
+Consider renting a car if you prefer independent travel, but be mindful of local conditions for driving.

 Auto-rickshaws ("rickshaws" or "chingchis") are widely used for short distances.